 Opening Hours: Mondays to Saturdays 12.30pm to 3pm and 7pm to 11pm

-If you want a change from pasta, panini and pizza, make your way to Kathmandu Fast Food also in the Esquilino neighborhood, where you can get a mix plate of rice, vegetables and meat curry for not more than €7.
+If you want a change from pasta, panini and pizza, make your way to Kathmandu Fast Food also in the Esquilino neighbourhood, where you can get a mix plate of rice, vegetables and meat curry for not more than €7.
+Momos are delicious and worth ordering.
 A hole-in-the-wall but you won’t be disappointed.

 Address: Via Michelangelo Buonarroti 38